eonist/eonist.github.io/_posts/2019-03-17-Programatic-mac-app.md

 My notes on programatic macOS app<!--more-->.
-This code creates a pure programatic setup w/o storyboard
+This code creates a pure programatic setup w/o storyboard (Uncheck use storyboard when you create the project)

 ### The code: